Overview

 We will learn how scientific concepts and methods can help develop new tools and strategies in design.
 We will also explore the importance of history, regional culture and identity in the making and experiencing of architecture.
 Every participant will receive a Certificate of Completion at the end of the course.
 Please read our Mission Statement for more information.

-For MB Nordic X, summer course tuition includes all lectures, roundtable discussions, workshops, rental of boat and/or bus for the all-day field trip and sketching sessions, Welcome Dinner and Farewell Dinner.
-Participants are responsible for their own lodging, transportation, and meals, with the exception of the two complimentary meals, and (optional) tour tickets.
+For MB Nordic X, summer course tuition includes all lectures, roundtable discussions, workshops, rental of boats for the half-day field trip and sketching sessions, and the Welcome Dinner.
+Participants are responsible for their own lodging, transportation, and meals, with the exception of the complimentary dinner on Aug.12, and (optional) tour tickets.
 MB will coordinate all tours for the group and obtain group discounts where possible.
-We are honored to host 24 of the most distinguished architects, lighting designers, historians, philosophers, educators, neuroscientists, cognitive scientists, psychiatrists, biologists and environmental psychologists in the world.
-This course will be entirely on-site, although one or two speakers may join remotely.
-Course topics include Restorative Environments, Ecologies of Light in Space and Interweaving of the Senses in Design, explored through architecture, landscape, and lighting design.
-MB will coordinate tours of buildings by Asplund, Lewerentz, Aalto and Pallasmaa, and travel (by ferry) to Helsinki, but participants should contribute to the price of their ferry ticket and optional tours.
+We are honored to host 26 of the most distinguished architects, lighting designers, historians, philosophers, educators, neuroscientists, cognitive scientists, psychiatrists, biologists and environmental psychologists in the world.
+This course is held on-site, although three speakers will join remotely.
+Livestreaming is offered during six out of twelve mornings.
+Course topics include Restorative Environments, Ecology of Light in Space and Interweaving of the Senses in Design, explored through architecture, landscape, and lighting design.
+MB will coordinate tours of buildings by Asplund, Lewerentz, and Aalto, and travel (by ferry) to Helsinki, but participants should contribute to the price of their ferry ticket and optional tours.
 A sign-up list is available for those who wish to save money on lodging by sharing with other participants.

 Please see the Course Brochure below: